Healthdirect Free Australian health advice you can count on.

 How is antisocial personality disorder treated?

-People with this disorder rarely seek treatment, because they do not think there is anything wrong with the way they behave.
+People with antisocial personality disorder don't usually seek treatment because they do not think there is anything wrong with the way they behave.

-Treatment is usually given when individuals have entered the Corrective Services System and are forced to take part in treatment.
+A common trigger for treatment is if someone has entered the Corrective Services System and are forced to take part in treatment.

 Learn more here about the development and quality assurance of healthdirect content.